 We now have found a product that sells: a city map poster.
 You look for any city in the world, customise the poster as you wish and a few days later, it comes framed right to your door.
 Yet, a lot of our users don’t seem to understand our value proposition so instead of looking for their city, they keep asking us if this or that city is available.

 That’s when I had the idea to create travel pages.
 So for any city someone is looking for, we store the internal search and we generate a dedicated city page.
 So users can navigate our travel pages directly from the internal navigation to eventually find their city, or by typing the query on Google search.
 Then comes into play the true reason behind these pages: Google Shopping.
 So instead of having only one product in our shopping feed, we were able to create as many pages as cities being searched for.
 The bonus was being able to test how fast these pages will be indexed by Google, considering that I planned to use GPT-3 to generate the content.

 Remember, we are testing and learning.
 So we try to get the maximum impact with the minimum effort; just to see how it goes.
 Then, if it seems to work pretty well, then we invest more time to iterate and so on.

-With travel pages, we found our content loop.
+With travel pages, we found our content loop or programmatic SEO tactic.
 Content that we can produce at scale with minimum effort based on internal searches.
 We could name it searchdexing as well but I like the concept of content loop more.
 Our cities can be seen as a network that can scale quickly, easily and that can produce added value every time it grows.